-For our case study, we selected four different network simulators to implement the wireless topology control protocol SPAN, described in the previous section.
-We chose to select three well-established simulators: J-Sim [6], OM-NeT++ [21] and ns-2 [5].
-Further we took a look at a relatively new project, called ShoX [7].
+For our case study, we selected four different network simulators to implement the wireless topology control protocol SPAN described in the previous section.
+The four simulators we chose were J-Sim [6], OMNeT++ [21], ns-2 [5] and a relative newcomer, ShoX [7].
 The main reason why we chose the former three simulators is because of their popularity in the research community.
 While other simulators like Opnet [18] are also popular, for our case study we only considered simulators which are freely available.

-Opposed to J-Sim, OMNeT++ and ns-2, ShoX is comparably new.
-However, it is one of the few simulators which offer a comprehensive graphical user interface for configuration, visualization and statistics.
-Additionally, it was developed from the beginning targeted toward wireless networks, whereas most other popular simulators (including J-Sim, OMNeT++, ns-2 and Opnet) initially concentrated on wired networks and were later extended to support the wireless domain.
+As opposed to J-Sim, OMNeT++ and ns-2, which are well established, ShoX is comparably new.
+However, it is one of those simulators which offer a comprehensive graphical user interface for configuration, visualization and statistics.
+Additionally, it was developed from the beginning with wireless networks in mind, whereas most other popular simulators (including J-Sim, OMNeT++, ns-2 and Opnet) initially concentrated on wired networks and were only later extended to the wireless domain.
 Hence, for ShoX, there is no special wireless package as with the others, all functionality pertaining to wireless is an integral part of the software.
-We were especially interested to see in how far the focus on wireless instead of on wired networks has an impact on usability and the learning curve.
+This is why we chose to include ShoX in our case study.
+We were interested to see in how far the focus on wireless instead of wired network simulation has any impact on ease of use and the learning curve.

 The case study was performed by four people (the authors).
 To ensure fairness, only one of them did the actual installation and implementation task for all four simulators.
 This was to rule out any influences caused by potentially different programming proficiency or knowledge of computer network protocols.
-For all simulators, the implementation of SPAN was conducted under Linux (Fedora 7) using the open-source platform Eclipse 3.3.
+For all simulators, implementation of SPAN was done under Linux (Fedora 7) using the opensource platform Eclipse 3.3.
 The responsible student was not familiar with either of the four simulators before the case study.
-He had sufficient knowledge of popular programming languages like Java and C++.
+He had sufficient knowledge of popular programming languages like Java or C++, and fair knowledge of (wireless) computer networks.
 Before the start of the case study, he familiarized himself with SPAN, so that understanding problems with SPAN itself were not an issue during the implementation phase.
-During the case study, he carefully recorded each necessary step, questions that arose, efforts it took to find answers to them, features of the simulator that were helpful or confusing, and the time he needed for the individual parts.
+During the case study itself, he carefully recorded each necessary step, questions that arose, efforts it took to find answers to them, features of the simulator that were helpful or confusing, and the times for the individual parts.
 His progress and experiences were discussed weekly among the authors.